edibegovic/SecurityPrivacy/report/report_private.md

 | DOB (*date of birth*) | 1 (<31)<br />2 (31-45)<br />3(46-65)<br />4(>65) | 183 · 92%              |
 | Citizenship           | Danish<br />Other                                | 183 · 92%              |

 As *educational background* is not considered publicly available, we decided to include it without any modification.
 This information is however - as with everything else - still susceptible for recognition by the end user.
+Nevertheless, our decision was based on the notion, that it adds one more demographic variable to the dataset, therefor increasing its utility.

 ##### Suppression